sderosiaux/goto/README.md

 # goto

-Fast project navigation with fuzzy + semantic search.
+Fast project navigation with semantic search.
 Jump to any project instantly.

 ## Why?